 Contrary to it’s name, the Department of Natural Resource’s Outdoor Adventure Center in Detroit is an indoor attraction.
 That makes it a perfect visit in the winter or on a crazy hot day.

 The Detroit Institute of Arts is also a good choice – although maybe not for more active youngsters.

 Great Lakes Crossing

-While there, you can also have lunch (or dinner) at Rainforest Cafe or Johnny Rockets and shop the outlets.
+While there, you can also have lunch (or dinner) at Rainforest Cafe and shop the outlets.